CEMeNT-PSAAP/MCDC-TNT/README.md

 5. transient modeling

 ## Quick Setup
-I don't expect anyone to run this but for those who are interested!
-For Numba (CPU/GPU) and the Pure Python implementation we can do all this:
+I don't expect anyone to run this but for those who are interested; have at it.
+Find all my embarsing mistakes!
+This process will get you the dependancies required for Numba (CPU/GPU) and pure Python. *NOTE:* For Numba CUDA you must have **(a)** a [proper graphics card](https://numba.pydata.org/numba-doc/latest/cuda/overview.html#) and; **(b)** the correct [drivers installed](https://numba.pydata.org/numba-doc/latest/cuda/overview.html#) and in your path.
+Other than that the process is pretty stright forward:
 1. From a terminal with conda installed set up a conda environment with `conda create -n mcdc_tnt numba matplotlib pyyaml pytest` which will install all package dependencies for the Numba (no pyomp) and Pure Python implementations
 2. run `conda activate mcdc_tnt`
 3. Clone this github
 4. Run `pip install --user -e .` in project directory to install mcdc_tnt as a local package.
 5. Run `python run.py -i tc_1.yaml` for a numba threading
+6. To change to GPU or pure Python appened the run command with `-t nb_gpu` or `-t pp` respectively

-## More complicated Installation
+## More complicated Installations
 Warning: *Here be dragons!* Unfortunately some of these packages are not only complicated to build but also conflicting meaning the conda environment manager is required to be able to switch back and forth.
-Note that these builds all have there own required dependencies
+Note that these builds all have there own required dependencies and potentialy there own bugs that might be exposed on your particular system with your particular drivers.

 ### Installation of PyKokkos
 This is subject to change and should be compared to the PyKokkos build instructions but this is what it looked like for me.
-Cation is reqired when using various versions of CUDA, gcc, and cmake.
-If you don't have acess to a machine that has a module system then check out [update-alternatives](https://linuxconfig.org/how-to-switch-between-multiple-gcc-and-g-compiler-versions-on-ubuntu-20-04-lts-focal-fossa) While most machines should be able to operate with the OpenMP backend currently on the Lassen Machine can get the CUDA version.
-To switch to the OpenMP only version change  `-DENABLE_CUDA` from `ON` to `OFF`.
+Cation is reqired when using various versions of CUDA (10.2), gcc (8 or 9), and cmake (16).
+If you don't have acess to a machine that has a `module` system then check out [update-alternatives](https://linuxconfig.org/how-to-switch-between-multiple-gcc-and-g-compiler-versions-on-ubuntu-20-04-lts-focal-fossa) to switch things that cannot be installed via conda (gcc).
+While most machines should be able to operate with the OpenMP backend, I have gotten the Lassen Machine to install the CUDA version.
+If you don't want to touch the more difficult CUDA instiliation then switch to the OpenMP only version change  `-DENABLE_CUDA` from `ON` to `OFF`.

 1. `git clone` [`pykokkos-base`](https://github.com/kokkos/pykokkos-base) and the develop branch of [`pykokkos`](github.com/kokkos/pykokkos).
 To do this in the pykokkos directory run `git fetch` then `git checkout develop`
 2. Prep conda environment by snagging requirements listed in requirements.txt from pykokkos-base and pykokkos.
 (1. `conda create -n pyk` 2. `conda activate pyk` 3. in pyk-base directory run `conda install --file requirments.txt` 4. in pykokkos directory run `conda install --file requirments.txt`) *ensure that cmake is of version 18 or higher and that gcc/g++ versions are at least 9*